Yield Optimizer Stack Adapt

 Cattail Marsh Scenic Wetlands & Boardwalk

-Covering more than 900 acres of scenic wetlands, Cattail Marsh is a must visit for birdwatchers and nature enthusiasts.
-Explore more than eight miles of hiking trails and stroll along the boardwalk for your chance at seeing the more than 270 species of birds the area attracts throughout the year.
+Covering more than 900 acres of scenic wetlands, Cattail Marsh is a must-visit for birdwatchers and nature enthusiasts.
+Explore more than eight miles of gravel levee trails and stroll along the boardwalk for your chance to see more than 250 species of birds that visit the marsh throughout the year.
+The wetlands also provide outstanding opportunities for wildlife photography, hiking, biking, and observing alligators and other native wildlife.

 Beaumont, TX 77705